 Entrepreneurial Business Law will explore legal issues and considerations that are common to businesses as they are formed and throughout their business life cycle.
 The course will focus on several aspects relating to formation and financing, employment and intellectual property issues as well as ethical and governance considerations.

-Instructor: Joseph Volman
+Instructor: Josef Volman

-Independent study or internship, requires faculty approval.
+Independent study or internship requires faculty approval.

 This is an introductory entrepreneurship course for Computer Science students.
 The course provides an overview of entrepreneurship, develops an entrepreneurial perspective and provides a framework for learning the fundamentals of the essential elements of entrepreneurial ventures.
 This course is specifically directed toward software-related industries and products.
 Students learn how to develop their technical ideas into potential business opportunities, and to explore their likelihood of becoming viable businesses.
 They learn how to do market research, to develop go-to-market strategies, value propositions and to differentiate their products or services from actual or potential competitors.
 The course consists of a balance of lectures, projects, case studies and interaction with entrepreneurs and computer scientists who participate in entrepreneurial organizations.
-Prerequisite: Department Consent (CS major or minor)

 Instructor: Gavin Finn

 Notes: Taught in partnership with Tufts Department of Computer Science; Prerequisite: Department Consent (CS major or minor)